 This seems like a suggestion straight out of a sci-fi movie, but companies are already making progress with mind-controlled technology.
 For example, Emotiv is working on EEG technology to create brain-computer interfaces and BrainGate is making a wireless transmitter to help paralyzed patients move again.
 Who knows where we’ll be in 10 years—or how it’ll affect your business.

 Virtual and augmented reality are already going mainstream.
-But for the most part, they exist as consumer applications or business solutions in testing.
+But for the most part, they exist as consumer applications or business applications in testing.
 We wrote a cookbook of VR/AR recipes to show how the use cases will evolve.

 Some of the cookbook focuses on how VR/AR will transform offices as a whole.
 In ten years, you won’t see a cubicle farm full of monitors.
 You’ll be able to work in VR with as many monitors as you want, or use AR to overlay monitors on your work area.
 Not only that, but conference calls won’t just be videos or audio—you’ll be in a room with people allowing you to read the body language within the meeting that tends to get lost on traditional conference calls.